DYCI2/prosax/README.md

 Prosax needs no special installation; just follow these steps:

-- Go to the [prosax releases](https://github.com/DYCI2/prosax/releases) and download the prosax folder.
+- Go to the [prosax releases](https://github.com/DYCI2/prosax/releases) and download the desired prosax release.
 - Unzip the extracted folder where you want
+- Open the Max app
 - From 'Package Manager', in the Max app, (from Menu 'File") select 'Show Package Manager' and install "MuBu For MAx" package

 ## Getting Started